marinalimeira/markdown-cv/source/cv.md

 - dez/2017 - now: Software Engineer, Nubank

-> Nubank is the biggest digital bank outside Asia and helped to build the personal loans product, I joined the team since the beginning and could participate on the architecture and design of the flows, along with the development of microsservices with Clojure + Kafka + GraphQL and the app built on React Native + Apollo.
+> Nubank is the biggest digital bank outside Asia and helped to build the personal loans product, I joined the team at the beginning and could participate on the architecture and design of the flows, along with the development of microsservices with Clojure + Kafka + GraphQL and the app built on React Native + Apollo.
 The project is running in production since january and we are currently improving the flows based on customer's feedbacks and re-designing the initial architecture to be able to support another types of loans.
 > I also contribute to the hiring guild, doing structured interviews, evaluating technical exercises and helping to create a structured way to evaluate the candidate's cv (where the main goal was to eliminate bias).

 - jan/2017 - dez/2017: Software Engineer, Bionexo